weaveworks/wksctl/docs/cluster.md

 # Cluster Definition

 Here's an example of the cluster definition.
+It is spread across two
+objects: a `Cluster` which is defined by Kubernetes ClusterAPI and a `BareMetalCluster` defined by Weaveworks.
+Here, both objects have the same name `example`, and the field `infrastructureRef` points from one to the other.

 ```
-apiVersion: cluster.k8s.io/v1alpha1
+apiVersion: cluster.x-k8s.io/v1alpha3
 kind: Cluster
 metadata:
   name: example